camunda-community-hub/camunda-platform-7-osgi/README.md

 ## Roadmap

-_specify a short list of things that yet need to be done (unless you organize it elsewhere)_
+_a short list of things that yet need to be done (until we organize it elsewhere ;) )_

 **todo**
-- add feature B
-- integrate with technology X

-**done**
-- add feature A
+- QA, integration tests (resolve engine-bundle)
+- create example for configuring engine using Blueprint
+- adapt Process Application API for OSGi
+- camunda webapp WAB (cockpit, tasklist, admin)
+- create example for configuring engine using PAX-CDI **done**
+- nothing yet

 ## Maintainers: